d-oit/Roo-CodeDev/docs/user-guide-chat-ocr-usage.md

     - For chat interface: Organize profiles by use case (e.g., "OCR-General", "OCR-Code", etc.)
     - Keep OCR-capable profiles separate from general chat profiles

-2. **Model Selection**
+2. **Model Selection and Configuration**

+    - Currently, OCR capabilities require specific Mistral API access
-    - Choose models with appropriate OCR capabilities for your needs
+    - Contact Mistral support to verify OCR model availability for your account
-    - Consider using specialized OCR models (e.g., mistral-ocr-latest) for better results
-    - Check model capabilities before processing (text extraction, table detection, etc.)
+    - Check your API configuration to ensure you have access to document processing features
+    - Monitor the Mistral documentation for updates on OCR model availability
+    - Test your configuration with a simple document before processing important files

 3. **Document Preparation**